|750 million genetically modified mosquitoes to be released

-Scientists in Florida will release 750 million genetically modified mosquitoes into the wild.
-The aim is to reduce the number of existing mosquitoes that have diseases like Zika virus, yellow fever and dengue fever.
-The plan is to release the mosquitoes next year in the Florida Keys.
-This is a long chain of tropical islands stretching 170km south of the southern tip of Florida.
+Scientists will release 750 million genetically modified mosquitoes into the wild.
+This is to reduce the number of insects that have diseases like Zika virus and yellow fever.
+It will start next year in the Florida Keys – a long chain of tropical islands stretching south of Florida.
 The modified mosquitoes are all male.
-They carry a protein that will kill off any female offspring before they reach biting age.
-It is only female mosquitoes that feed on blood and bite humans.
+They carry a protein that will kill young females before they reach biting age.
+Only female mosquitoes feed on our blood and bite us.
 Males only feed on nectar from flowers.
-Over time, scientists hope the disease-carrying population of mosquitoes in the area will fall.
+Scientists hope the number of disease-carrying mosquitoes in the area will fall.

-Environmental groups are not happy with the plan to release the genetically modified mosquitoes.
+Environmental groups are not happy with the plan.
 One group called it a "Jurassic Park experiment".
-It said Florida was "a testing ground for mutant bugs".
-Many environmentalists warn that the project could cause damage to local ecosystems that could never be reversed.
-They say the experiment could even create a new super-species of mosquito that is resistant to insecticides.
-The environmental group Friends of the Earth said: "The release of genetically engineered mosquitoes will needlessly put Floridians, the environment and endangered species at risk in the midst of a pandemic."
+It called Florida "a testing ground for mutant bugs".
+It warned the project could damage local ecosystems and this could never be reversed.
+The experiment could create a new super-species of mosquito that is resistant to insect spray.
+One environmental group said: "The release of genetically engineered mosquitoes will needlessly put Floridians, the environment and endangered species at risk."
 The company releasing the mosquitoes said there was no risk.